DarDuong5/chip8-emulator/README.md

 # Chip8
-Ensure you have SDL2 installed using the command below.
+Ensure you have C++ 17.
+Have SDL2 installed using the command below.

 ## Installation
 Linux